ItsLeMax/ILMLib/README.md

 ### Methods

-> Creates an empty line before and after the message, thus creating space
+> Creates an empty line before and after the message

 ```java
 #addSpacing() -> MessageLib